Skip to main content

 await GemKit.release();

-This ensures that any currently loaded resources are properly unloaded before changes are applied, preventing conflicts or ignored updates.
+This ensures resources are properly unloaded before applying changes.

 Avoid name conflicts